agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 - Step 3: Configure the Docker Swarm

     Docker Swarm consist of one or more managers and one or more workers.
 For redundancy there should be multiple manager processes.
-The manager process can also be used to execute containers or detected for monitoring/managing the swarm.
+The manager process can also be used to run containers or just for monitoring/managing the swarm.
 In this example, we will deploy on only three nodes which will all be managers.
 Note you can skip this step if you used the deploy script in Step 2.
-Refer to `Container Arguments`_ and `Environmental Arguments`_ for more info on required settings for deployment.

     .. code-block:: bash